-Content as a Service (CaaS), also known as Managed Content as a Service (MCaaS), is a cloud computing service model that delivers content on demand through web services and APIs via the cloud.
-Content is stored in a raw, machine-consumable format (such as HTML or JSON) and delivered to various devices and channels as needed.
-This approach allows organizations to manage, categorize, and distribute content from a single platform to any endpoint, making content delivery highly flexible and scalable.
-[Source]
+Content as a Service (CaaS), also known as Managed Content as a Service (MCaaS), is a cloud computing service model that delivers content on demand through web services and APIs.
+Content is stored in a raw, machine-consumable format (such as HTML or JSON) and distributed to various devices and platforms via a single API, making it highly flexible and scalable. (source)

 Is Content as a Service cloud-based?